Shahab-Saqib/demo/README.md

 # demo
-This is a Demo For Git &amp; Github
+This is a Demo For Git &amp; Github.